zhuqingzhang/MSOC-S-IKF/README.md

 ## Supplementary Material

 The provided supplementary.pdf in the folder 'docs' is the SUPPLEMENTARY of our submitted manuscript "Toward Consistent and Efficient Map-based Visual-inertial Localization: Theory Framework and Filter Design" (Readers can find the first-version manuscript through [this link](https://arxiv.org/abs/2204.12108)).
-Alternatively, readers can also access the supplementrary with [this link](https://drive.google.com/file/d/1TID9CVy3xAso9vs05qDj3s5gU1TJQBwh/view?usp=sharing).
+Alternatively, readers can also access the supplementary with [this link](https://drive.google.com/file/d/1TID9CVy3xAso9vs05qDj3s5gU1TJQBwh/view?usp=sharing).

 ## <span id="dataset">Used Dataset</span>